Our new startup, Media Browser

 I'm very excited about this as well, it's a little strange that I'm looking forward to “purchasing” software… Any estimates on when we can expect the final release?

-Terry over 14 years ago
+Terry about 15 years ago

 Terry